 As per the Pythagorean theorem Hypotenuse2 = Perpendicular2 + Base2 or c2 = a2 + b2, which further justifies that the area of the square built upon the hypotenuse of a right triangle will be equal to the sum of the area of the squares built upon the other two sides.
 And these squares are known as Pythagoras squares.

 Applications of Pythagoras Theorem

-Though it is necessary to learn the basic concepts such as theorem statement and its mathematical representation, we would be more curious in understanding the applications of Pythagoras theorem which we decapitate in day to day life situations.
+Though it is necessary to learn the basic concepts such as theorem statements and their mathematical representation, we would be more curious in understanding the applications of the Pythagoras theorem which we face in day-to-day life situations.

 Here are some of the applications of the Pythagoras Theorem

 Most architects use the technique of the Pythagorean theorem to find the value as well as when length or breadth are known it is very easy to calculate the diameter of a particular sector.
 It is mainly used in two dimensions in engineering fields.

 - Face recognition in security cameras

 We are more familiar with face recognition nowadays it reduces the turmoil in investigating the crimes in the security areas.
 It undergoes the concept of the Pythagorean theorem that is, the distance between the security camera and the place where the person is noted is well projected through the lens using the concept.

 As the main concept indicates if the cardboards being square can be made into a triangle easily by cutting diagonally then very easily the Pythagoras concept can be applied.
 Most woodworks are made on the strategy which makes it easier for designers to proceed.